Application Requirements for On-Campus Programs

 3. When and where should I send my TOEFL/GRE scores?

 Please send your TOEFL/GRE scores through ETS to us as early as possible.
 Purdue University’s institution code is 1631.
 It usually takes about 10 – 15 business days for application system to reflect your scores.
 Your application is incomplete until your scores have been received.
 All necessary documents including your official test scores have to be received by the submission deadline.
 Please note: we also accept IELTS.

 Please make sure you are using the same first and last names for your application and TOEFL/GRE tests.
-The system may not be able to match your scores with your application if you are using different names.
-You can upload a test score report to your application as miscellaneous supporting documents to help us locate your test scores.
+The system cannot match your scores with your application if you are using different names.
+Until you submit your application and pay the application fee, TOEFL scores received will not match with your application.
+It will then take approximately 5 business days to be verified.
+We suggest that you upload test score reports to your application as miscellaneous supporting documents to help us locate your official scores.

 If you received a degree within the past 36 months from a school where English is the primary instruction language in one of the recognized English-speaking countries, your TOEFL can be waived.
 Please check the ETS website for recognized English-speaking countries.
 Please contact Xiaomin Qian after submitted application so she can grant waiver to you.
 Please note: we also accept IELTS.

 You will be asked to provide your recommenders’ contact information while filling out online application.
 The system will send emails asking your recommenders to upload letters for you.
 You can’t upload letters by yourself.
 Your application is incomplete until all materials have been received, including recommendation letters.